Jasonium/DataCleaningProject/README.md

 #### The Output and Reading into R to Test for Tidyness

 A 180 x 68 table, where the rows are data for subjects 1 - 30 and activities 1 - 6, and the columns are variables from the original dataset containing mean() and std() in the name.

 These variables were chosen because they are pure means and standard deviations on the data collected (and not mean frequencies).

+The first two columns are "SubjectNumber" and "Activity", and the remaining 68 columns are the **means of variables** obtained for SubjectNumber and Activity computed from the shortened version of the dataset.

 To load in tidyData.txt, navigate to the directory containing tidyData.txt and issue this command in R:
   - `tidyData <- read.table("tidyData.txt",header=TRUE)`